Lamarckdromia beagle: Distribution and habitat

 This crab is found in the Indian Ocean and on the west coasts of Western Australia.
 It can live in shallow waters, and down in deepwater a few hundred meters deeply.
 It especially lives near sea sponges, at the bottom of rocky shores for protection and camouflage.

 Discovery

 A Lamarckdromia beagle washed ashore off Western Australia's south coast and was found by a Danish family, who sent it to the Western Australia Museum for identification.
 Andrew Hosie, a crustacean and worm curator at the Western Australian Museum, and Colin McLay, a marine biologist affiliated with the University of Canterbury in New Zealand, then described the crab as a new species, one of the three species in the genus Lamarckdromia.
 Comparing the new crab with other specimens in the museum's collection, several specimens of L. beagle that had previously been misidentified were discovered.
 The earliest specimen they found dates from December 1925.
-The crab species is named after the research ship that carried Charles Darwin around the world in his expeditions, the HMS Beagle.
+The crab species is named after the research ship that carried Charles Darwin around the world in his expeditions, HMS Beagle.